USS Bergall (SS-320): Fifth war patrol

 Bergall got underway on her fifth war patrol on 12 May 1945.
 She cleared Lombok Strait on the morning of 18 May and turned west, passing south of Kangean Island.
 At 07:25, lookouts spotted a small Japanese coastal cargo ship creeping out of a nearby bay.
 Unwilling to waste a torpedo on such a small target or to put the 5 in gun crew at the risk of air attack, she closed rapidly on the surface and opened fire with both 40-millimeter guns.
 A dozen hits started a fire, and the cargo ship's crew began abandoning ship.
 Just then, however, a Japanese plane approached, and Bergall submerged to avoid a counterattack.
 The damaged Japanese cargo ship escaped into Gedah Bay under this protective air cover.

 Bergall proceeded through the Java Sea and took up a patrol position astride the Japanese convoy routes heading north from Singapore.
 Joined there by the submarines USS Bullhead (SS-332), USS Hawkbill (SS-366), USS Kraken (SS-370), and USS Cobia (SS-245), she patrolled in the South China Sea off the coast of French Indochina.
 She also scouted the South China Sea during the Allied landings at Tarakan on Borneo.
 After a number of false contacts, she finally spotted a small Japanese convoy of five barges and two tugs in the early morning hours of 30 May 1945.
-The tugs tried to slip their tows and escape, but their maximum speed of 8 kn meant that Bergall easily closd with them, and her gun crews sank both tugs and all five barges.
+The tugs tried to slip their tows and escape, but their maximum speed of 8 kn meant that Bergall easily closed with them, and her gun crews sank both tugs and all five barges.

 Bergall then searched the coast of the Malayan Peninsula, spotting a four-ship convoy deep in the Gulf of Thailand on 12 June 1945.
 Because of the shallow water, she moved ahead of the convoy to find a better attack position but was forced to submerge when a Japanese floatplane appeared overhead.
 She surfaced that evening and headed north along the coast in search of the convoy.
 Just after midnight on 13 June 1945, when she was near the Kra Isthmus, a powerful explosion to port — probably either a magnetic influence mine or a remotely controlled mine — severely rocked her.
 The blast knocked out power to her motors, sheared numerous bolts in the machinery room, and jammed her rudder hard to port.
 A strange smell briefly led to fears of a chlorine gas leak, but her crew soon traced the smell to a broken vinegar jug in Bergall′s galley whose smell had spread via her ventilation system.

 Following temporary repairs, Bergall got way on, but the shock damage left her reduction gear noisy and full of asymmetrical vibrations.
 Unable to attack Japanese ships successfully in this condition, she turned north for Subic Bay, arriving there on 17 June 1945, bringing her fifth war patrol to an end.